-In 2014, while working with Mitchell Machine works on several equipment draftss for the turf industry, we were approached to draft new hydraulic banked running tracks for indoor running competitions.
-The tracks consisted of over 60,000 parts, all structural steel, and hydraulically controlled to facilitate the incline in the turns.
-Building all this inside of IronCAD was extremely easy since there was no concern of having to constrain parts and assemblies.
-Therefore, minor changes during the design process was, well, a breeze.
+In 2014, while working with Mitchell Machine Works on several equipment drafts for the turf industry, we were approached to draft new hydraulic banked running tracks for indoor running competitions.
+The tracks consisted of over 60,000 parts, all structural steel, and hydraulicallycontrolled to facilitate the incline in the turns.
+Building all of this in IronCAD was extremely easy since there was no concern of having to constrain parts and assemblies.
+Therefore, minor changes during the design process were, well, a breeze.
 As a matter of fact, the whole process itself and the finished drafts caught the attention of engineering.com.
 You can find that article here.

-Some of the more common products we assist our customers with are platforms, conveyors, tanks, etc. Our customers find that the quality and speed with which we are able to turn their projects around always meets or surpasses their expectations.
-One of my favorite compliments is when a project is complete, is to have our customer say “We were able to assemble this whole project and did not have to drill one single hole, did not have even one part out of place.”
+Some of the most common products we assist with are platforms, conveyors and tanks.
+Our customers find that the quality and speed with which we are able to turn their projects around always meet or surpasses their expectations.
+One of our favorite compliments when a project is complete, is to have our customers say, “We were able to assemble this whole project and did not have to drill a single hole, did not even have one part out of place.”

 When I first started working with Mark Mitchell, I learned something very interesting.
 Artificial Turf used in football stadiums is not just artificial grass.
 It also includes sand and rubber to make the playing surface softer when hitting the deck hard.
 The life span of a field is also between 10 and 15 years, at which point it requires replacement.
 Working with Mark, and using IronCAD, a new system was designed whereby the sand and rubber could be dumped into a hopper, and through a system of vibrating conveyors, would separate the components back to their individual items.
 At close to 10,000 parts and assemblies, the finished system went together beautifully and worked 100% as expected.